 - Presentation reviewed basic definitions and core principles of PSEA, and also introduce the guidance documents and draft IA guidance note on PSEA. - Terms of Sexual Exploitation and Abuse (SEA), Sexual Harassment (SH) and Sexual and Gender-Based Violence (SGBV) are commonly in the place of another.
-However, each term is different and should not be used interchangeably. - In the humanitarian context: - o SEA: Humanitarian staff is the perpetrator, and members of the affected population is the survivor - o SH: Humanitarian staff is the perpetrator, another staff is the survivor - o SGBV: This is an umbrella term, but most commonly used in the operational context when affected population (POCs) are the victims/survivors and the perpetrators are not staff. - SEA are almost always linked to the abuse of power; therefore, understanding issues of power is critical in understanding the problem of SEA - As a result of SEA scandals in past decades, many actions were taken by organizations that front face affected populations.
-Inter-Agency Standing Committee (IASC) established the taskforce and prioritized the issues of SEA and adopted the Six Core Principles of standards of behavior in 2002. - Below points were highlighted in presentation of these six principles: - SEA is a very serious misconduct of humanitarian workers and it results in failure of protection for PoC and termination of contract for staff. - Regardless of age of majority or consent locally, IASC commitments to PSEA prohibits sexual activity with children - Regardless of the local legal framework, using services for sex or other forms of humiliating, degrading or exploitative behavior is prohibited - o Humanitarian worker must report concerns regarding PSEA.
-Investigation of reported concerns is not the responsibility of the reporter, provision of hard evidence in reporting in not required. - UNHCR Focal Point presented the four pillars of PSEA: (I) Management and Coordination, (II) Engagement with and support of local community population, (III) Prevention and (IV) Response. - Essential guidance documents for PSEA are introduced for further understanding.
+However, each term is different and should not be used interchangeably. - In the humanitarian context: - SEA: Humanitarian staff is the perpetrator, and members of the affected population is the survivor - SH: Humanitarian staff is the perpetrator, another staff is the survivor - SGBV: This is an umbrella term, but most commonly used in the operational context when affected population (POCs) are the victims/survivors and the perpetrators are not staff. - SEA are almost always linked to the abuse of power; therefore, understanding issues of power is critical in understanding the problem of SEA - As a result of SEA scandals in past decades, many actions were taken by organizations that front face affected populations.
+Inter-Agency Standing Committee (IASC) established the taskforce and prioritized the issues of SEA and adopted the Six Core Principles of standards of behavior in 2002. - Below points were highlighted in presentation of these six principles: - SEA is a very serious misconduct of humanitarian workers and it results in failure of protection for PoC and termination of contract for staff. - Regardless of age of majority or consent locally, IASC commitments to PSEA prohibits sexual activity with children - Regardless of the local legal framework, using services for sex or other forms of humiliating, degrading or exploitative behavior is prohibited - Humanitarian worker must report concerns regarding PSEA.
+Investigation of reported concerns is not the responsibility of the reporter, provision of hard evidence in reporting in not required. - UNHCR Focal Point presented the four pillars of the Minimum Operating Standards for PSEA: (I) Management and Coordination, (II) Engagement with and support of local community population, (III) Prevention and (IV) Response. - Essential guidance documents for PSEA are introduced for further understanding. - UNHCR Focal Point presented IA Guidance Note on PSEA, and shared the steps forward. - WFP Accountability to Affected Populations